-Death Wish uses a blend of beans from Central America, South America and India.
+Death Wish uses a blend of beans from Central America, South America, and India.

-You’re getting a rich and full bodied coffee with notes of ‘cherry and chocolate’.
+You’re getting a rich and full-bodied coffee with notes of ‘cherry and chocolate’.
 The beans they use are Fair Trade, organic and the blend is roasted in the US – so you’re getting top marks for ethics.

 The taste is strong and burnt and the higher caffeine content is very noticeable.
 It’s higher Robusta bean content is tangible.
 I’d actually discourage you from buying if you’re sensitive to caffeine or prefer lighter flavors.
 Not the smoothest coffee and not one I’d drink every day, but it’s certainly an experience.
 And if you like your coffee strong, bold and roasted as dark as night, then this one is perfect.

-Illy are another big name who have their origins in Italy, many, many years ago.
+Illy is another big name who have their origins in Italy, many, many years ago.
 This Medium Roast is their most popular blend which Illy claims has the ‘quintessential balance of strength and smoothness, with distinct aromas of chocolate, toast, caramel and a light flowers.’

 This, like the Lavazza, is a widely produced and sold coffee.
 You’re as likely to find it in the grocery stores of urban California as in a backwater town in Paraguay.
-This is another great tasting blend that used to be one of my go-to’s, and still is something I’ll buy from time to time.
+This is another great tasting blend that used to be one of my go-to’s and still is something I’ll buy from time to time.

 A company that needs no introduction, for better or worse.
 I’m no great fan of the coffee served at Starbucks, but the beans they sell are pretty damn good.